njs-guy/FizzBuzz-in-multiple-languages/README.md

-# FizzBuzz in mutliple languages
+# FizzBuzz in multiple languages

 FizzBuzz is a common question in coding interviews.
 Essentially, you are asked to write a program that prints the numbers from 1 to 100 and for multiples of '3', print "Fizz" instead of the number and for multiples of '5' print "Buzz".
 For multiples of '3' AND '5', print "FizzBuzz".